sosueme99/robobarista/README.md

 Choose your region.
 Currently defaults to eu-west-2 London.

-Allow the SAM CLI creation.
+You will need to allow the SAM CLI IAM Role creation.

 As this is just for short term demo we will not use an authoriser.
 Read more here about authorisers and access control. https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api.html